thai-shriya/leetcode/leetcode_log.md

 - [2022-08-18] Solved: Check If It Is a Straight Line (java)
 - [2022-08-19] Solved: Path Sum (java)
 - [2022-08-20] Solved: Swap Nodes in Pairs (java)
+- [2022-08-21] Solved: Longest Substring with At Most Two Distinct Characters (java)